Skip to main content

 • First variation: The first time you click Create in PBX for a test idea, Kameleoon creates a new experiment containing the selected variation.

-• Additional variations: To test multiple variations against each other (for example, Variation A versus Variation B), select a second variation from the list and click Create in PBX again.
-The system automatically adds the new variation to the experiment created in the previous step.
+• Additional variations: To test multiple variations against each other, select a second variation from the list and click Create in PBX again.
+Kameleoon automatically adds the new variation to the existing experiment.

 The PBX interface opens with the targeted element and suggested prompt ready for review.
 You can then finalize the design and launch the experiment.